brianlam38/AWS-Certified-Security-Specialty/Chapter 1 - Security 101.md

 3. Abstracted services (S3, Glacier, DynamoDB, SQS, SES) - AWS responsible for almost everything, except for the application layer e.g. TLS / access controls.

-## Security IN AWS
+### Security IN AWS

 Controls that you need:
-1. Visibility
-* AWS Config - managed and custom rules
+1. __Visibility__: AWS Config - managed and custom rules
-2. Auditability
-* AWS CloudTrail - records every API call in the environment
+2. __Auditability__: AWS CloudTrail - records every API call in the environment
-3. Controllability
+3. __Controllability__:
 * AWS KMS - multi-tenant.
 Underlying hardware is shared, but strict controls.
 * AWS CloudHSM (hardware security module) - dedicated.
-Underlying hardware is NOT shared.
-    * Exam: Which service is required for FIPS 140-2 Compliance? - CloudHSM as KMS being multi-tenant/shared does not comply.
+Underlying hardware is NOT shared. __Exam: Which service is required for FIPS 140-2 Compliance? - CloudHSM as KMS being multi-tenant/shared does not comply.__
-4. Agility (how quickly can we adapt to changes)
+4. __Agility__:
 * AWS CloudFormation - deploy templates to any regions
-* AWS Elastic Beanstalk - AWS provision resources for you, rather than you doing it each service manually to create an example (as an example)
+* AWS Elastic Beanstalk - AWS provision resources for you, rather than you doing it each service manually
-5. Automation (are processes repeatable?
+5. __Automation__:
 * AWS OpsWorks - operate alongside CF / EB
 * AWS CodeDeploy - operate alongside CF / EB
-6. Scale
-* Every customer gets the same AWS security foundations, from a startup to a Fortune 500 company.
+6. __Scale__: Every customer gets the same AWS security foundations, from a startup to a Fortune 500 company.

 Other services applying to all controls
-* AWS IAM - creaiting users, password policies, MFA, groups
+* AWS IAM - creating users, password policies, MFA, groups
 * AWS CloudWAtch - monitor environment, see breaches, CPU runtime
-* AWS Trusted Advisor - advises on security, budgeting, primarily warn if security groups are open to the world.
+* AWS Trusted Advisor - advises on security, budgeting, system performance and reliability

-## Intro and Security101 Summary / Exam Tips

-Understanding 3 models:
-1. CIA
-2. AAA
-3. Non-repudiation